-We draw attention to Notes 2(d), 3(b), 3(k), 3(n), 11 and 12 to the financial statements.
+We draw attention to Notes 2(d), 3(b), 3(k), 3(o), 12 and 13 to the financial statements.
 The Entity performs impairment testing annually for goodwill and indefinite life intangible assets and, when circumstances indicate that there may be impairment.
-The Entity has recorded goodwill and indefinite life intangible assets of \$652,501 thousand and \$341,196 thousand.
+The Entity has determined two CGU groups, Meat Protein and Plant Protein.
+The Entity has recorded goodwill and indefinite life intangible assets of \$658,673 thousand and \$365,318 thousand.
 The Entity assesses impairment by comparing the recoverable amount of each of the indefinite life intangible assets or CGU groups to its carrying value.
-The Entity has determined two CGU groups, Meat Protein and Plant Protein.
-The recoverable amount is defined as the higher of (i) value in use; or (ii) fair value less cost to sell.
-Value in use is based on estimates of discounted future cash flows expected to be recovered from a CGU group through its use.
-Fair value less cost to sell is the amount obtainable from the sale of an CGU group or an asset in an arm's-length transaction between knowledgeable, willing parties, less the costs of disposal.
-The determination of the recoverable amount involves significant assumptions, including with respect to future cash inflows and outflows; discount rates, terminal growth rates; and royalty rates in respect of indefinite life intangible assets.
+The recoverable amount is the higher of its value in use or fair value less costs to sell.
+The value in use is determined using a discounted cash flow model.
+The fair value less costs to sell is the amount obtainable from the sale of an asset or CGU group in an arm's length transaction between knowledgeable, willing parties, less costs of disposals.
+The determination of each of these amounts is subject to estimation uncertainty.
+The Entity's significant assumptions used to determine the recoverable amount of CGU Groups and each indefinite life intangible asset include:

+- · future cash inflows and outflows;

+- · terminal growth rates;

+- · discount rates; and

+- royalty rates in respect of indefinite life intangible assets.